azdavis/azdavis.net/posts/en/tomat-soup.md

 desc: A classic staple.
 ---

-Here's another [Instagram recipe by Claudia Harrington](https://www.instagram.com/reel/C-1OrJ-uwJc/) that I transcribed, this time for tomato soup.
+Here's another [Instagram recipe by Claudia Harrington][insta] that I transcribed, this time for tomato soup.

 ## Equipment